-- Aldo J. Pagliari Senior Vice President-Finance and Chief Financial Officer - Thomas J. Ward Senior Vice President and President-Repair Systems and Information Group - Anup R. Banerjee Senior Vice President-Human Resources and Chief Development Officer - Timothy L. Chambers Senior Vice President and President-Snap-on Tools Group - (2) The dollar amounts reported in the "Compensation Actually Paid to PEO" and "Average Compensation Actually Paid to Non-PEO Named Executive Officers" columns represent the amount of "compensation actually paid" to these executive officers as computed in accordance with Item 402(v) of Regulation S-K. The dollar amounts do not reflect the actual amount of compensation earned by or paid to these individuals during the applicable year. - Fair value or change in fair value, as applicable, of equity awards in the "Compensation Actually Paid" columns for the PEO and non-PEOs NEOs was determined by reference to: (i) for stock options, a Black-Scholes value as of the relevant measurement date; (ii) for outstanding RSU awards from 2021 and 2022, the closing price on the applicable year-end dates or, in the case of vesting dates, the actual vesting price; and (iii) for the 2020 RSUs and PSUs granted in 2020 through 2022, the same valuation methodology as RSU awards discussed above except that year-end values are multiplied by the probability of achievement as of each such date. - (3) For the portion of compensation included in the "Compensation Actually Paid" columns that is based on year-end stock prices, the following prices were used: 2022-\$228.49; 2021-\$215.38; and 2020-\$171.14.
-For PSUs that vested during the fiscal year, the values are based on the closing stock price on the vesting date, which was \$211.67 in fiscal 2022, and \$155.34 in fiscal 2020.
-For
+- Aldo J. Pagliari Senior Vice President-Finance and Chief Financial Officer - Thomas J. Ward Senior Vice President and President-Repair Systems and Information Group - Anup R. Banerjee Senior Vice President-Human Resources and Chief Development Officer - Timothy L. Chambers Senior Vice President and President-Snap-on Tools Group

+- (2) The dollar amounts reported in the "Compensation Actually Paid to PEO" and "Average Compensation Actually Paid to non-PEO Named Executive Officers" columns represent the amount of "compensation actually paid" to these executive officers as computed in accordance with Item 402(v) of Regulation S-K. The dollar amounts do not reflect the actual amount of compensation earned by or paid to these individuals during the applicable year. - Fair value or change in fair value, as applicable, of equity awards in the "Compensation Actually Paid" columns for the PEO and non-PEO NEOs was determined by reference to: (i) for stock options, a Black-Scholes value as of the relevant measurement date; (ii) for outstanding RSU awards from 2021, 2022 and 2023, the closing price on the applicable year-end dates or, in the case of vesting dates, the actual vesting price; and (iii) for the 2020 RSUs and PSUs granted in 2020 through 2023, the same valuation methodology as RSU awards discussed above except that year-end values are multiplied by the probability of achievement as of each such date. - (3) For the portion of compensation included in the "Compensation Actually Paid" columns that is based on the year-end stock price, \$288.84 was used for fiscal 2023.
+For PSUs that vested during the fiscal year, the values are based on the closing stock price on the vesting date, which was \$249.26 in fiscal 2023.
+For further information regarding the valuation of equity awards, see Note 13 to our Consolidated Financial Statements, and for information regarding the stock prices used to value equity awards in the rows corresponding to 2020 to 2022, see "Pay Versus Performance" in the Company's Proxy Statement for its 2023 Annual Meeting of Shareholders, which was filed with the SEC on March 10, 2023 (the "2023 Proxy Statement"). - (4) The amounts reported in these columns for 2023 reflect the following adjustments from total compensation as reported in the Summary Compensation Table (the "SCT"):